 When launching the Fitbit Ionic smartwatch, Fitbit took the brave decision to go it alone.
-Rather than opt for an Android Wear watch offering access to the well-stocked Play Store, it released a watch running its very own operating system called Fitbit OS.
+Rather than opt for a Wear OS watch offering access to the well-stocked Play Store, it released a watch running its very own operating system called Fitbit OS.

 We’ve seen many times in the past how difficult it can be to convince the mobile developer community to embrace platforms outside of the Apple and Google realm (see Windows Phone, BlackBerry, Palm and so on), but Fitbit is off to a decent start.

 While the company is starting from scratch, there are a limited but growing number of apps, Many are focused on health and fitness, including some crackers from Fitbit Labs itself.

 While Fitbit’s store is absolutely no match for the App Store and the Google Play Store you can still get some big names and some interesting additions from smaller, indy devs.
 Of course, at its core, this souped-up fitness tracker is still a watch.
 With watches come watch faces and there are plenty to choose from too.